ismailceylan/type.js/readme.md

     }
 });
 ```
-**Traits are added to the prototype area of the types that use it.
+Traits are added to the prototype area of the types that use it.
 Therefore, the instance scope
-(this word) refers to the type to which they belong.**
+(this word) refers to the type to which they belong.

-_Davranışlar, onu kullanan türlerin prototype alanına eklenirler.
-Dolayısıyla etki alanı
-(this sözcüğü) ait oldukları türdür._

-### Implementing Types (Tür oluşturma)
+### Implementing Types
 ```javascript
 var Creature = Type( "Creature" ).use( Breathable ).prototype( {